CodeWithArghya/LMS-Backend/README.md

 AI BASED LEARNING MANAGEMENT SYSTEM FOR KIDS:: Backend Part

-# This is Auth (Authorization) :: Login and Signup System for both the Students, Instructors and Admin
+# This is Course Create/Modify/Get test for API for Instructors & Students

 # Test Seperately as per Url Provided in the urls.py